jonatack/bitcoin-development/how-to-review-bitcoin-core-prs.md

 #### C++ Books

-For C++ a few books might be very helpful.
-Here are some recommendations:
+Bitcoin Core is written in C++ 11.
+Here are some C++ book recommendations:

 The Reference